All Products

 }

-• TierToLowFrequency: the IA storage tier.
+• TierToLowFrequency: The identifier for the IA storage tier.

-• TierToLongterm: the long-term storage tier.
+• TierToLongterm: The identifier for the Archive storage tier.

-• For tables or partitions that you created before October 1, 2023, 2023.10.01 00:00:00 UTC+0 is considered as the last access time.
+• For tables or partitions created before October 1, 2023, the time is calculated based on 2023-10-01 00:00:00 in the UTC+0 time zone by default.

 setproject odps.table.lifecycle.config={"TierToLongterm":{"DaysAfterLastAccessGreaterThan":180},"TierToLowFrequency":{"DaysAfterLastAccessGreaterThan":120}};